chinuambajekwe/HELP-International-Project/README.md

 Task:  Provide the NGO with a group of countries that are in critical conditions.
 Explore countries in different groups to prioritize when allocating resources.
 Action: Used K-means clustering algorithm to determine the optimal number of clusters and categorize countries based on their foreign aid requirement using the development indicators provided.

+Data Distribution
+Child Mortality: The dataset shows that many countries have child mortality rates below 50.
+However, there are a few outliers with rates of 100 and above, leading to a right-skewed distribution.

+Exports: Most countries have export values below 100, but a small number of countries have exports exceeding 1000, which also results in a right-skewed distribution.

+Health Expenditure: Health expenditure for the majority of countries ranges between 2% and 12%.
+Only a few countries exceed 14%, creating a right-skewed distribution.

+Imports: Most countries have import rates below 75%, but some outliers show rates exceeding 100%, indicating high import levels.

+Income: The net income per person for most countries is below 4000.
+There are a few outliers with income levels above 6000, resulting in a right-skewed distribution.

+Inflation: Most countries have inflation rates between 0% and 20%, with a few outliers exhibiting rates over 20%.

+Life Expectancy: In contrast to other indicators, life expectancy has a left-skewed distribution.
+Most countries have life expectancy rates between 60 and 80 years, with only a few countries having rates below 50 years.

+Total Fertility: Over half of the countries have fertility rates below 4%.
+There are also some outliers with rates reaching up to 7%.

+GDP: GDP per capita for most countries is below 2000, but there are outliers with values as high as 100,000, resulting in a right-skewed distribution.

+"""
+Variables with high positive correlation

+- Total fertility and Child Mortality
+-Imports and Exports: The higher the imports, the higher the exports.
+So countries that have high exports also import a lot.

+-Income and exports: The higher the countries exports, the higher their income, which is intuitive because the foreign exchange obtained from selling locally produced goods increases the net income per person.

+- Gdp and Income: The higher the Gross domestic product of a coutry, the higher their income.

+- Life expectancy and GDP: The higher the country's GDP, the higher their life expectancy.

+Variables with high negative correlation
+- Income and Child Mortality:The higher the country's net income per person, the lower its child mortality.

+- Life expectancy and Total fertility: The higher the country's fertility rate, the lower its life expectancy

+Clustering Process
+Optimal number of clusters

+Cluster Definition
+ Class 0 - requires urgent foreign aid
+ Class 1 - No foreign aid
+ Class 2 - not a priority

 Clustering Insights:
 Most countries in Africa require foreign aid urgently.
 These countries are characterized by low levels of development which is evidenced by indicators such as